 Time trials are the best test of exactly how fast you are.
 No drafting allowed, it’s just you against the clock.
 Riders set off at one minute intervals over courses that vary from short but steep hill climbs to 24hr long endurance races.
 It’s also a crucial discipline to master if you plan on doing some stage races in the south-east as there is always a time trial involved and sometimes two if you include the prologue.

-Our club 10 mile time trial is for the Harry Must Trophy which goes to the fastest rider over 4 races.
+Our club 10 mile time trial is for the Harry Must Trophy which goes to the fastest rider over 5 races.
 We use the Cudham circuit which is slightly under 10 miles but has quite a long drag up towards Cudham for the last third of the course.
 In addition to Cudham, over the last few years we have also used other courses such as Bletchingley and Polhill.

 We also hold a Club hill climb each October for the Cobb trophy.